 Application and Review Process

-Complete applications for DM are due on or before March 1.
+Complete applications for DM are due on or before March 15, 2023 at 11:59pm.
 We won't accept applications after this date for any reason.
 Please allow yourself at least 30 minutes to complete the application.
 You cannot save and complete later and may get timed out.
 It is our recommendation that you type your answers to the essay questions in a word document, which can be easily cut/pasted into the application.

-Please submit your application early in the event that you run into unforeseen circumstances that may or may not be in your control.
-For example, students have missed our application deadline because their power went out the night of March 1 just as they were about to hit the submit button.
+Please submit your application early in the event that you run into circumstances that may be out of your control.
+For example, students have missed our application deadline because their power went out the night of March 15th just as they were about to hit the submit button.
 Please plan ahead.
 Submit your application early to avoid any disappointments.

 What are the essay questions?

-Please list your top three extracurricular activities?
-These are any activities outside of school work that are most important to you or take most of your free time (job, sports, clubs, etc.) (25 words max)
+4. Please list your top three extracurricular activities.
+These are any activities outside of school work that are most important to you or take most of your free time (job, sports, clubs, etc.) (20 words max)

 I forgot to submit a response to one of the essay prompts and the deadline has passed.
 May I submit that essay late?

-Complete applications for DM are due on or before March 1.
-Incomplete applications won't be accepted after this date for any reason.
+Complete applications for DM are due on or before March 15.
+Incomplete applications will not be accepted after this date for any reason.
 Please plan ahead.

 How competitive is your program?

-DM typically receives 120+ applications for 24 final placements each year.
+DM typically receives 100+ applications for 24 final placements each year.
 We will consider applications from students who have clearly demonstrated an interest in becoming a physician and motivation to learn and grow academically.
 However, we also recognize that not all students are in a personal situation where they can excel to their fullest potential.
-That is why we will accept applications from students who have a 2.75 or greater GPA and are showing an upward trajectory in their grades.
+For that reason, we will accept applications from students who have a 2.75 or greater GPA and are showing an upward trajectory in their grades.

 What is your selection process?

-All applications received will be screened by SJMS staff for eligibility and then reviewed by DM Program Facilitators and San Joaquin Medical Society member physicians.
-From these, applicants will be selected for an in-person panel interview on Saturday, April 6, 2019.
+All applications received will be screened by SJMS staff for eligibility and then reviewed/scored by DM Program Facilitators and San Joaquin Medical Society member physicians.
+From there, applicants will be selected for an in-person panel interview tentatively scheduled for Saturday, April 29th.
 The final 24 students will be selected by the panel after reviewing completed application and essays, with GPA’s confirmed, and cumulative personal interview score.

 When will I hear if I am invited to interview?

-Students will be notified via email the week of March 18, 2019 via email.
+Students will be notified via email by the second week of April.
 Please do not call our office to check on the status of your application.
 Make sure to keep an eye on your junk mail as our emails occasionally are filtered out.
-Additionally, keep an eye on our Facebook page for important updates.
+Additionally, we post important updates on our Facebook and Instagram pages.

 I was invited to interview, but I have an ACT test that day.
 Can you reschedule my interview?

-Applicants must attend the scheduled interviews to be considered for program selection.
-However, we may be able to schedule an alternative time that same day after your test.
+Applicants must attend the scheduled interview day to be considered for program selection.
+However, we may be able to schedule an alternative time in the afternoon following your test.
 Please plan accordingly.

 I submitted an eligible application but wasn't selected for an interview.
 I am very qualified for your program.
 Will you reconsider your decision?

-Decision Medicine receives well over a hundred applications from well-qualified students.
+Decision Medicine receives over a hundred applications from well-qualified students.
 We carefully and thoughtfully review all applications before we make any admission decisions.
-However, we are limited in the number of students who can attend DM each year.
+However, we are limited in the number of students who are selected for DM each year.
 Please understand that your application was reviewed carefully and that our decision wasn't an easy one to make.
 We are unable to reconsider our enrollment decisions.
 All decisions are final.

 Students accepted into Decision Medicine are asked to sign a program agreement which confirms you are available to attend each day of the program including Orientation and Celebration Banquet.
 Students who cannot participate in each scheduled activity are not eligible to participate in Decision Medicine.